input-output-hk/mithril/docs/root/mithril/mithril-protocol/simulation.md

 The `security level` of the protocol is highly dependent on the value of the `protocol parameters`.

-Therefore they will be carefully selected by the Mithril cryptographers and researchers to guarantee that only genuine stakeholders representing a sufficient threshold of the total stakes can combine their individual signatures in a valid multi signature.
+Therefore, these protocol parameters will be carefully selected by Mithril cryptographers and researchers to guarantee that only genuine stakeholders representing a sufficient threshold of the total stake can combine their individual signatures in a valid multi-signature.

 :::

-### Case 1: produce a multi signature
+### Case 1: produce a multi-signature

-Run the simulation wih `5` participants
+Run the simulation with `5` participants:

 ```bash
 ./mithrildemo -k 5 -m 50 --phi-f 0.65 --nparties 5
 ```

-The simulation should succeed and produce (or aggregate) a multi signature.
+The simulation should succeed and produce (or aggregate) a multi-signature:

 ```bash
 >> Launch Mithril protocol demonstrator with configuration: